Skip to content

 • Hurricane Fran and Bertha in 1996 were the two storms that devastated the wooden Johnnie Mercers Pier.

-• Building of the new concrete pier began in 1999.
+• Building of the new concrete pier was always a dream of Bob Johnson and construction began in 1999.

 • Johnnie Mercers is the first concrete pier along the NC coastline.